 The “Be a Champion Dad” site nudges the reader on a journey of self-reflection.
-Our content is aimed at inspiring the reader to develop a resilient character, deep authentic relationships, an uncluttered mind, and strategies to be the best parent possible.
-Furthermore, it is our fundamental belief that anyone can take steps to regain control of their life, create favorable circumstances, and cultivate the life they envision in their hearts.
+Our content aims to inspire the reader to develop a resilient character, deep, authentic relationships, an uncluttered mind, and strategies to be the best parent possible.
+Furthermore, our fundamental belief is that anyone can take steps to regain control of their lives, create favorable circumstances, and cultivate the life they envision in their hearts.

-Listed below are the 5 contagious traits of what it means to be a Champion Dad (person).
+Listed below are the 5 contagious traits of being a Champion Dad (person).
 They are not listed in order of importance since all are equally important to aspire to.

-Confidence: A Champion Dad is able to take action without hesitation and will do what needs to be done in the moment.
-His confidence naturally rubs off on others as he is able to diffuse negativity around him.
-Criticism and feedback is seen as information only and not as an attack on character.
+Confidence: A Champion Dad can take action without hesitation and will do what needs to be done at the moment.
+His confidence naturally rubs off on others as he can diffuse negativity around him.
+Criticism and feedback are seen as information only and not as an attack on character.
 His confidence is unshakable even in times of uncertainty.
-He owns who he is and has a strong positive self image.
+He owns who he is and has a strong positive self-image.

-Gratitude: A Champion Dad says thank you.
-They are able to express sincere appreciation of others and is able to count their blessings often.
+Gratitude: A Champion Dad says, thank you.
+They can express sincere appreciation of others and can count their blessings often.
 As such, they create an environment where others become grateful.
-When things don’t seem to go their way they remain open minded and try to see the larger story being told.
+When things don’t seem to go their way, they remain open minded and try to see the larger story being told.

 Regulation: A Champion Dad exercises control over self.
-They priotize the needs of the family over personal enjoyment, especially when the greater good is involved.
-They are able to create new habits for the expansion of self and others.
+They prioritize the needs of the family over personal enjoyment, especially when the greater good is involved.
+They can create new habits for the expansion of self and others.
 They manage time effectively while balancing life’s many priorities.
 They manage finances and budgets responsibly.
 They naturally create a desire for self-discipline in others.

-Joy: Through their encouragement of others they have a positive impact on everyone they meet.
+Joy: Through their encouragement of others, they have a positive impact on everyone they meet.
 They tend to be happy go lucky by nature and are willing to try new things to experience life fully.
-They are the rock, or the person called when things go wrong.
-They are able to endure hardships with a sense of playfulness.
+They are the rock or the person called when things go wrong.
+They can endure hardships with a sense of playfulness.
 Their actions speak to a win, win, win (expansion of self, expansion of others, expansion of community).